 Pumpkin carving contests are a great way to have fun with the family or the entire neighborhood this Halloween.
 Use your imagination or start from a template for more DIY fun.
 Participating neighbors can line up their jack-o’-lanterns in front of their houses, and everyone can easily vote for their favorites.
 Bonus points if the neighborhood starts a small pool for a winner’s prize!

 Cider mills are a Halloween-time stable.
 Many include pumpkin patches where kids and adults can choose their own pumpkins.
 Some also have Halloween-themed corn mazes that are fun to navigate through and will give you a leisurely challenge.
 If you’re tired from walking through the maze, you can often enjoy a tractor-drawn hay ride afterward.
+Then there’s the best part, apple cider and fresh baked donuts.
+Cider from a cider mill is unmatched, but you can save some money by buying donuts at the grocery store.

-These fun and low-cost trick-or-treat additions (or alternatives) will help ensure families get the most excitement from the season.
+These fun and low-cost trick-or-treat additions (or alternatives) will help ensure families get the most budget-friendly excitement from the season.

 Editorial Policy: The information contained in Check `n Go’s Finance Academy Learning Center is for educational purposes only and is not legal advice.
 You should consult your own attorney or seek specific advice from a legal professional regarding any legal issues.
 Check `n Go does not act as a credit counseling, repair service, or debt consolidation service in providing this content.
 Please understand that Check `n Go policies change over time.
 Blog posts reflect Check `n Go policy at the time of writing.
 While maintained for your information, archived posts may not reflect current Check `n Go policy.